kitty-qi/550_assignment1/README.md

 # Methodology

-#### Q5: Add and expand the dataset with sporting events, film festivals, flag for hate speech, and lag for sarcasm
+#### Q5: Add and expand the dataset with sporting events, film festivals, flag for hate speech, and flag for sarcasm

 We have the film and sports events period from film_date.txt and sport_date.txt.
 If a user makes a post (Account Created Date) during these periods, our columns "Film" and "Sport" will enter the name of those events from film_name.txt and sport_name.txt.